tencent cloud

 Note:

-If the standby video and standby image functions both are enabled, LVC switches to the standby video first.
-Only when the standby video also fails, LVS switches to the standby image.
+If a standby video and standby image are both enabled, LVC switches to the standby video first.
+If the standby video also fails, LVS switches to the standby image.

 Step 6: Monitoring Output Stream Quality

-After the stream is output from the LVC, you can view the frame rate and bit rate curves in the Monitor section.
+After the stream is output from LVC, you can view the frame rate and bitrate data in the Monitor section.

 1. Click Refresh in the upper-right corner to refresh the current chart.

-2. Click Stream data to enter the stream detail query page where you can view the detailed push stream data.
+2. Click Stream data to view the detailed push stream data.

 Contact Us